silagokth/SiLagoDoc/docs/ToolChain/Vesyla/HowToGuides/Assembly.md

-# Assembly of the Fabric
+# Assemble a DRRA fabric

 The DRRA-2 is a template system.
 Each fabric instance is assembled from components in a library according to an architecture description.